mausimus/raycaster/README.md

 ![screenshot](screenshot2.png)

-The algorithm runs at ~16fps on an Arduino Uno with a connected ST7735 TFT display (160x128).
+The algorithm runs at ~20fps on an Arduino Uno with a connected ST7735R display (160x128).
 Here's a [video](https://youtu.be/kYEKC6_PQQw).

 ### To Do